 Invoking the Pipeline

-Pass a dictionary of all variable values to template.invoke().
-It resolves every placeholder and returns the filled message list, which is then passed directly to llm.invoke():
+Now, we pass a dictionary with all the values to template.invoke().
+It fills every placeholder in every message in one go, and the filled message list goes straight into llm.invoke():

 question = template.invoke({'school': 'elementary', 'topics': 'sun', 'points': 5})